Kushagra-Malviya/Student-Assistant/README.md

 ## Description

 The **Student Assistant** is a Java-based software project aimed at helping college students manage their academic and personal tasks efficiently.
 The software provides features such as time table management, event planning, note-taking, and money tracking.
+We have made this project for our Advanced Programming Practices course in 3rd semester.

 ## Table of Contents